winesbyjeremy/winesbyjeremy.com/_posts/2018-XX-XX-nickel_and_nickel_private_tasting.markdown

 * [**2014 Syrah**](https://shop.farniente.com/product/2014-Nickel---Nickel-Darien-Vineyard-Syrah--Russian-River-Valley--Sonoma) ($65)
   * Russian River Valley.
 2 acres of Syrah in the Pinot Noir block that they bought and they just made wine out of it.
 Lamb and rosemary with this wine would be soo good.
 Really nice cool fruit that has quite a bit of character - the wild flavors of Syrah and the black pepper is so integrated with everything that it makes this cerebral and yet easy drinking at the same time.

+Ian Stout was my wine ambassador and he was amazing.
+From Texas and his father is a Master Somm and has his own Syrah vineyard in Texas.
+The tasting was both a progression of intensity and fruit flavor types (light blue -> deep red -> black).
+Put out some cheeses (3) for the tasting.
+All of the wines that they make are 100% varietals.
+They like to think of it like sculpting with marble (wine making techniques to adjust), rather than blending lots of varietals.
+No charge on my tasting fee and he is going to give me membership discounts on any wines I buy.
+I need to submit an order for 6 or 12 bottles and ask him to fill out any of the free bottle spaces I have for my shipment.